 Noma Bar is a must-have reference source for students or professionals in the worlds of graphic design and illustration, and a treasury for any follower of visual and popular culture.

-Noma Bar is an acclaimed illustrator whose work has appeared in many media outlets, including the New York Times, Observer, The Economist, and Wallpaper*.
+Noma Bar is an acclaimed illustrator whose work has appeared in many publications and media outlets, including Time Out London, the BBC, the New York Times, Observer, Economist and Wallpaper*.
+Born in Israel, Noma Bar is London-based.